brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

     ; because decades in jail is so worth $10G [Asinine] Christian salt, contraceptive robberies, and a wallet full of teeth: Fark\
     's Headlines of the Week 3/1 to 3/7 [FarkBlog]
-    ... and on and on
+    ⋮

-This is even better still, but that's an awful lot of headlines.
+This is even better still, but that’s an awful lot of headlines.
 How about just the most recent ones?
 How about the last 10?

 ``` ruby
 require 'open-uri'